Live-In Hall Director -- Position Description

 Positions may be available working with undergraduate, graduate, and student family populations.

 Each furnished apartment, just like each residence hall, has a different style and design.
 Our unique apartments are furnished, with a private kitchen, bathroom and living room.
 All apartments have washer and dryer units independent of those used by students.
-All basic utilities (heat, water, and electricity/gas) are provided as well as local telephone, voicemail/call waiting service, basic cable and internet.
+All basic utilities (heat, water, and electricity/gas) are provided as well as internet service.

 Painting your apartment, if coordinated with facilities, is an option.
 For reasons of hygiene, noise, allergies, etc., the keeping of animals or pets of any kind (including visiting pets) is not allowed, except for aquarium fish in 30-gallon tanks or smaller.
 Animals needed for aid to people with disabilities are permitted with appropriate medical documentation.